Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Other Solution Concepts

-It may seem that our solution concepts are closely related to the solution concepts from the cooperative game theory.
-For instance the definition of Rigorously Strong Nash Equilibrium is close in spirit to the concept of core from the cooperative games.
+It may seem that our solution concepts are closely related to solution concepts from the cooperative game theory.
+For instance, the definition of Rigorously Strong Nash Equilibrium is close in spirit to the concept of the core from the cooperative games.
 However, there are some substantial differences.
-In cooperative game theory it is commonly assumed that the value of the coalition depends only on this coalition.
+In cooperative game theory it is commonly assumed that the value of a coalition (in the cooperative game theory teams correspond to coalitions) depends only on the members of this coalition.
 The following example shows that this is not the case in our problem.